F10rian/RL_Project/README.md

 <img src="images/Network.png" width="256">

 This is the Network architecture of our DQN.
-The terminolagy for Conv layers is Conv(Kernel size, Feature Maps Out), AdaptiveAvgPooling means a pooling from dimensions of [h, w, x] to [k, k, x] with k beeing the input of AadptiveAvgPooling.
-Input to the entwork is a representation of the env and output is the 7 possible actions (from which only 3 are used in this env).
+The terminology for convolutional layers is Conv(Kernel size, Feature Maps Out), AdaptiveAvgPooling means a pooling from dimensions of [h, w, x] to [k, k, x] with k beeing the input of AdaptiveAvgPooling.
+Input to the network is a representation of the env and output are the 7 possible actions (from which only 3 are used in this env).

-# Using uv

-Hier eine Kurse Übersicht der wichtigsten Befehle:

-- `uv sync`: Sync the project's dependencies with the environment.
-(Bitte immer als erstes nach dem pull ausführen, damit wir alle auf dem selben Stand sind)
-- `uv add`: Add a dependency to the project.
-- `uv remove`: Remove a dependency from the project.